 How Can I Prepare for My New Kitten?

 It is always very exciting to get a new kitten.
+Pet Lifestyle Advisor Wendy Nan Rees offers some advice about what you should do when bringing a new kitten home.
 "These tiny creatures are quite vulnerable, so it's important to understand their immediate needs and the supplies you should have on hand," Wendy says.
 She recommends doing these important things before you actually bring your new little feline home.

 Make a Vet Appointment